GamerzRiot/SkyBlock-Horizon/README.md

 Skyblock is the most famous map in Minecraft.
 This Map is Modified versions of OneBlock 3 and SkyBlock 4[Dr. Trog].

 ## Important
-* To Showcase my Porject in your Youtube Videos, You Should provide download link in the description.
+* To Showcase my Project in your Youtube Videos, You Should provide download link in the description.
 * SkyBlock Horizon uses a Datapack made by Gamerz_Riot.
 You can edit it and use personally but you're not allowed to reupload it.

 ## Features